-If you are just starting out with chickens or looking to keep a flock, you first need to compose your flock.
+If you are just starting out with chickens or looking to keep a flock, you must first compose your flock.
 There are a lot of breeds, so make sure you choose some that fit your personal situation and context.

 If you have an idea of the size of your flock, you can prepare your chicken coop and run.
-Make sure they have appropriate housing, too many chickens are kept in shady confinement conditions.
+Ensure your chickens have appropriate housing; too many chickens are kept in shady confinement conditions.

 Once you get through the basics, you can go to the next guides.
 Make sure you understand molting behavior if you don’t want to be in for a surprise.
 Also, protect your flock from predators in your neighborhood.

 There are over 34 billion chickens on the planet, and chickens are the most abused.
 Give your flock a happy home.
 You can learn all about the global chicken population statistics if you’re into numbers.

 Chickens are prone to many diseases and disorders.
 As a chicken keeper, it’s important to understand what can go wrong with your chickens.
 When they get sick, they can only rely on you.
 It’s to the advantage of every chicken keeper to understand what symptoms to look for.

 Start out with some common chicken health problems and their corresponding solution.
 Or go to our ‘Health Page‘ with all related articles on chicken health, diseases, behavior issues, and symptoms.
 Or find out how long chickens live.